Linking Is Not Copyright Infringement, Boing Boing and EFF Tell Court - Slashdot

 Or, in your preferred term for an event comprising that action, "promoted".

-Stallman disagrees (Score:4, Funny)
+Stallman disagrees (Score:5, Funny)

 Tell that to RMS / FSF, they think linking (with GPL software) creates a derivative work.